ansonl/ansonl.github.io/_posts/2021-12-15-ford-escape-hybrid-ptu-fluid-change.md

 - Reposition the oil catch pan under the PTU drain hole.
 - Remove the PTU drain plug (6 mm hex bit) and let the old fluid drain.

 **You need to use a low profile 6 mm hex bit to loosen the drain plug.** The vehicle subframe is directly across from the drain plug and most rachet hex bits will be too long to fit in that space.
-I used a 6 mm hex L shaped key (allen wrench key) to loosen the drain plug.
+I used a 6 mm hex L shaped key (allen wrench key) to loosen the drain plug as seen in the above picture.
 The drain plug should only be tightened to 10 lb-ft.

 - Pump some new 75W-140 into the open fill hole to flush any remaining dirty fluid out of the PTU until the fluid runs clean.

 ![1st gen Ford Escape Hybrid PTU fluid draining dark gray](/wp-content/uploads/2021/11/2007-ford-escape-hybrid-ptu-draining.jpg)